Skip to content

 • Instant coffee (soluble coffee)

-Three genetic epidemiological methods were used to examine whether there is a connection with AMD:
+Three genetic-epidemiological methods were used to examine whether there is a connection with AMD:

 • LDSC: Tests whether there is a genetic overlap between two traits–here, for example, between “coffee consumption” and “AMD.”